SCUT-DLVCLab/WenMind/README.md

 # WenMind Benchmark

+- 2024/09/26 WenMind Benchmark paper has been accepted by NeurIPS 2024.

 WenMind is a comprehensive benchmark dedicated for evaluating Large Language Models (LLMs) in Chinese Classical Literature and Language Arts (CCLLA).
 WenMind covers the sub-domains of **Ancient Prose**, **Ancient Poetry**, and **Ancient Literary Culture**, comprising 4,875 question-answer pairs, spanning **42 fine-grained tasks** (as shown in the figure 1), **3 question formats** (Fill-in-the-Blank questions, Multiple-Choice questions and Question-and-Answer questions), and **2 evaluation scenarios** (domain-oriented and capability-oriented).

 <p align="center">